Fish! A Remarkable Way To Boost Morale And Improve Results

 [While I enjoyed the story, I also visited the actual Pike Place Market, and unfortunately the experience there was much less transformational than what the book says.
 But don’t let facts spoil a good story :)]

 Why should you read the book: Any stakeholder of a team doing repetitive tasks has a lot to learn.
-I used to run a shared service centre for P&G in Philippines and the teachings here helped a lot.
+I used to run a shared service center for P&G in Philippines and the teachings here helped a lot.
 Read the book for its fun prose, large fonts and easy reading (shouldn’t take more than an hour).